Hermann Behrbohm: Education and doctoral dissertation in Germany

 He studied mechanical engineering at the Technical University of Karlsruhe, as well as mathematics and number theory at Georg-August-Universität Göttingen.

 Behrbohm was a research assistant at the Georg-August-Universität Göttingen in 1933–1936 and wrote his doctoral dissertation on the algebra identity of the meromorphisms of an elliptical function body.
 The thesis was not approved for political reasons when the supervisor was Jewish and Nazi Germany took over.
 In 1944 he was promoted doctor in mathematics and physics.

 Behrbohm also had great difficulties in marrying his first wife because of the regulations in Nazi Germany.
 She had difficulties obtaining biological purity certificates (unknown father) and thus being able to marry him, which was possible only in 1940.

 Messerschmitt

 He was recruited in 1937 to Messerschmitt’s Aerodynamics department in Augsburg.

-Herrman Behrbom was asked for as a mathematician in the aerospace industry where you need to do your theoretical calculations and then run tests to drive development projects forward.
+Herrman Behrbom was asked for as a mathematician in the aerospace industry to make theoretical calculations and then run tests to drive development projects forward.